valu-digital/wp-graphql-offset-pagination/CONTRIBUTING.md

 This will build and start up the Docker environment.
 It will take awhile but only on the first time.

-Once it's running on a second terminal run to open the testing shell
+Once it's running, on a second terminal start the testing shell

     ./docker/run shell